epfl-ada/ada-2023-project-theavengers2023/README.md

      Majda :      (1) Worked on the processing of the data, extraction and merging of the datasets.
                   (2) Worked on visualization of the raw data.
-                  (3) Worked on the ranking of the actor pairs and their signicancy.
+                  (3) Worked on the ranking of the actor pairs and their significancy.
-                  (4) Analysis of the regression
+                  (4) Implementation of the report and working for the data story
      ------------------------------------------------------------------------------------------------------------------------
      Julien :     (1) Worked on the processing of the data, extraction and merging of the datasets.
                   (2) Implementation of the interaction matrix and first analysis with it